SK-EID/smart-id-java-client/README.md

 * `relyingPartyName`: Required.
 Friendly name of the Relying Party, limited to 32 bytes in UTF-8 encoding.
 * `certificateLevel`: Level of certificate requested.
 Possible values are ADVANCED or QUALIFIED.
 Defaults to QUALIFIED.
 * `signatureProtocol`: Required.
 Signature protocol to use.
 Currently, the only allowed value is ACSP_V1.
 * `signatureProtocolParameters`: Required.
-Parameters for the ACSP_V1 signature protocol .
+Parameters for the ACSP_V1 signature protocol.
     * `randomChallenge`: Required.
 Random value with size in range of 32-64 bytes.
 Must be base64 encoded.
     * `signatureAlgorithm`: Required.
 Signature algorithm name.
 Supported values are `sha256WithRSAEncryption`, `sha384WithRSAEncryption`, `sha512WithRSAEncryption`.
 * `allowedInteractionsOrder`: Required.
 An array of objects defining the allowed interactions in order of preference.
     * Each interaction object includes:
         * `type`: Required.
 Type of interaction.
 Allowed types are `displayTextAndPIN`, `confirmationMessage`.
         * `displayText60` or `displayText200`: Required based on type.
 Text to display to the user. `displayText60` is limited to 60 characters, and `displayText200` is limited to 200 characters.
 * `nonce`: Optional.
 Random string, up to 30 characters.
 If present, must have at least 1 character.
+Used for overriding idempotency.
 * `requestProperties`: requestProperties:
     * `shareMdClientIpAddress`: Optional.
 Boolean indicating whether to request the IP address of the user's device.
 * `capabilities`: Optional.
 Array of strings specifying capabilities.
 Used only when agreed with the Smart-ID provider.